digitaldrummerj/sails-tutorial/src/chapters/chapter12-connecting-database.md

 1. Restart sails lift and it will connect to your data store.
 The first time will be slower as it migrates your models (e.g. creates tables and columns)

-<div class="alert alert-warning" role="alert">**Warning**: If you connect to your data store for the first time with the NODE_ENV set to production or run sails lift with the --prod flag, the migrate configuration will automatically be set to safe and your models will not be created in the data store.
-To workaround this, you can connect to your data store from your local machine to get the models migrated.
-Just becareful doing this since it could potentially impact data and/or performance during the migrate operation.  </div>
+<div class="alert alert-warning" role="alert">**Warning**: If you connect to your data store with the NODE_ENV set to production or run sails lift with the --prod flag, the migrate configuration will automatically be set to safe and your models will not be created/updated in the data store.
+To workaround this, connect to your data store from your local machine to get the models migrated.
+Just be aware that doing this could potentially impact data and/or performance during the migrate operation.</div>

 1. Once `sails lift` start, you can stop it since we won't be using it.

-Now that we have our models in our Postgres data store, we need to configure it to use an environment variable to get the connection string.
+Now that we have our models in our Postgres data store, we need to change the configuration so that in development we use the JSON file and in production we will use Postgres and get the connection string from an environment variable.

+<div class="alert alert-danger" role="alert">Make sure to not check in your database connection info to Git</div>

-1. In the models.js file, change the connection to localDiskDb
+1. In the models.js file, change the connection back to localDiskDb

     ```bash
     localDiskDb